terminological/dtrackr/vignettes/joss/paper.md

 excluded records.
-The history is a directed graph which can be expressed in the commonly used `GraphViz` language [@gansnerOpenGraphVisualization2000] and may be visualised as a flowchart such as in \autoref{fig:figure1}; this uses the Chronic Granulamatous Disease dataset from the `survival` package [@survival-book; @survival-package] as an example of a parallel group study and produces a STROBE like flowchart.
+The history is a directed graph which can be expressed in the commonly used `GraphViz` language [@gansnerOpenGraphVisualization2000] and may be visualised as a flowchart such as in \autoref{fig:figure1}; this uses the Chronic Granulomatous Disease dataset from the `survival` package [@survival-book; @survival-package] as an example of a parallel group study and produces a STROBE like flowchart.